-- Do not rank any applicant that is unacceptable for the program, even if the program might have unfilled positions after the Match.
+- Do not rank any applicant that is unacceptable for the track, even if the track might have unfilled positions after the Match.

 You must enter and certify a separate Rank Order List in the NMS Match System for each track offered in the Match.

 After you have evaluated all the applicants to your track(s), you must determine for each track the order of preference for applicants on your Rank Order List.
 For each track, rank your most preferred applicant first, your next most preferred applicant second, and so on.

 For each track, your Rank Order List should reflect the true desirability of each applicant to that track, regardless of how you think an applicant will rank the track.

 Your best strategy is to rank applicants in order of your true preferences, without consideration for how you think the track will be ranked by any applicant.

 If your track has more than one position, the specific rank numbers you assign to your most preferred applicants, up to the number of positions to be filled from that list, are not significant, as a position is available for each of those applicants if they want it.
 For example, if 5 positions are to be filled from a Rank Order List, the specific rank numbers (1, 2, 3, 4, 5) assigned to the five most preferred applicants are not significant, as positions are available for all of these applicants.
 However, for less preferred applicants (ranks 6 and onward) the specific rank numbers are very significant as they indicate your preference for each of these applicants if the track cannot match with the 5 most preferred applicants.